 On the final exam, I scored 105 out of a possible 100 on a human silhouette do to a deflected shot, placing a 4.0 for the class on my college transcript.
 Mysteriously, this same course developed a prerequisite of military enlistment to register the following semester.

-Since then, I have had numerous proficiency tests with rifles for various hunting opportunities, some through the Department of the Interior, all at the basic distance of 100-yards, certifying me to take a shot at up to 300-yards with a high-powered rifle.
-I had the Opportunity to demonstrate this for the CEO of Savage Arms, Ron Coburn, who was my hunting partner during a hunt for pronghorn antelope in Wyoming.
+Besides occasionally privately going out to firing ranges for a fun afternoon of plinking away on various targets, I have had numerous proficiency tests with rifles for various hunting opportunities, some through the Department of the Interior, all at the basic distance of 100-yards, certifying me to take a shot at up to 300-yards with a high-powered rifle.
+I had the Opportunity to demonstrate this for the CEO of Savage Arms, who was my hunting partner during a hunt for pronghorn antelope in Wyoming.
 That 156-yard dead-on shot on the second fastest land animal on Earth I took with his own personal 270 bolt action rifle, shooting through the open side window of a standing pickup truck by state-issued permit.
 Kind of a drive-by shooting, minus the driving if you will.

 "That was the best shot I had seen in 11 years," so Mr. Coburn later said about that particular shot.
-It is nice to think that the head of a major arms manufacture had enough confidence in my marksmanship to bring only one bullet into the field after seeing me practice at the range.
+Nice to know that the head of a major arms manufacture had enough confidence in my marksmanship to bring only one bullet into the field after seeing me practice at the range.

 Warned about my blindness by the very same NRA instructor who certified my shooting ability to complete the permit process, the sheriff at the center of the denial refused to sign off on his part of the gun permit.
 This forced the issue into the courts.
 I then turned to various organizations for help with legal representation in this matter.
 Needless to say, the topic of a blind person being included in the Bill of Rights was just too hot for anyone to handle.
 Therefore, I was forced to represent myself in court, loosing most of my basic American rights in the process, the right to bear arms and the right to a fare trial among others.

 To add insult to injury, the sheriff, up for reelection within months of all this, told me outside the courtroom in front of witnesses that he had no personal problem on signing off on my gun permit if the judge ruled in my favor, not personally seeing me as a threat to public safety.
-Could such be considered political butt covering?
-Apparently being a “nice guy”, as he stated to the press, isn’t a requirement for getting a permit in the supposedly “Shall Issue” State of Minnesota.
+So could such be considered political butt covering?
+Just the fact that other sheriffs in other jurisdictions around the nation have gone on the record that the blind are fully capable of safely carrying and using firearms should give a person pause over this lone sheriff’s refusal to sign my completed application in such a “Shall Issue” State as Minnesota.
 If that wasn’t bad enough, out in the parking lot, the very same NRA instructor/whistle blower who really got this all started expressed to me his wish that I would have asked him, when I had him on the witness stand, "If I should be given the permit."
-It would have been his testimony that “yes, I should be given the permit.”, But when the deck is stacked against you from the start, “You can’t fight city hall”, because do you really think a judge would have ruled in my favor against a licensed attorney, making the need for the thousands of dollars spent in tuition to law school appear largely unnecessary?
+It would have been his testimony that “yes, I should be given the permit.”
+Even the way the judge’s ruling is worded appears to violate the federal Americans with Disabilities Act, which is I believe the reason they won’t release the court records to the press.
+But when the deck is stacked against you from the start, “You can’t fight city hall”, because do you really think a judge would have ruled in my favor against a licensed attorney, making the need for the thousands of dollars spent in tuition to law school appear largely unnecessary?
 You be the judge.

 Yes, for years now I’ve used my Utah permit to legally do what that ruling said I couldn’t.
 And with a clean record of carrying in that same sheriff’s jurisdiction, I further prove the absurdity of the whole fiasco.